monsoonmaelstrom/book2/book2.md

 “Pay attention to the magic stretching between us,” Liam tells me before quickly bringing his mouth back to mine.

-I try not to be distracted by the sensation of his tongue sliding over mine, and his hand gripping my ass as his hips press into mine, but I’m quickly losing focus to the feel of his body against mine.
+I try not to be distracted by the sensation of his tongue stroking over mine, and his hand gripping my ass as his hips press into mine, but I’m quickly losing focus to the feel of his body against mine.
 He moves onto his back pulling me on top of him, and I feel every hard line of his body beneath me.
 His hand moves up to caress my breast.
 The thrill of the sensation has me arching into his hand, moaning.
 Somehow, I’m still paying just enough attention that I see it this time.

 The magic between us flares, evidently in response to my desire for him.
 I pull back suddenly, gasping.
 I’m leaking magic.
 My cheeks go hot as I jump to my feet, moving away from the bed, from Liam.

 I hear my mother’s voice in my head mocking me: *‘You clearly still can’t manage your power adequately.’* Fuck.
-I don’t know if I ever been so embarrassed in my life.
+I don’t know if I’ve ever been so embarrassed in my life.
 My breathing is coming in rapid, ragged gasps now for all the wrong reasons.
 I reach for the wall to brace myself.
-A small, rational part of my brain is trying to tell me that I’m hyperventilating and I need to slow my breathing, but it’s definitely losing the battle as I hear her word echoing in my head.
+A small, rational part of my brain is trying to tell me that I’m hyperventilating and I need to slow my breathing, but it’s definitely losing the battle as I hear her words echoing in my head.

 Liam’s standing in front of me, his hands are on my shoulders.
 I didn’t even see him move.

 “Hazel?”

-I close my eyes as I fight to regain control but the lack of visual reference only makes me dizzier.
+I close my eyes as I fight to regain control, but the lack of visual reference only makes me dizzier.
 If it wasn’t for Liam’s hands on my shoulders, I probably would have fallen into the wall or the desk by now.

 I shake my head.
 I can’t.
 How could I not have noticed?
 Am I like this all the time?
 What is going on?